Blog

 The field of possibilities

-Nowadays, "low carbon" energies are quite topical and are added to the list of solutions to fight against global warming.
-The challenge of 100% renewable energy is launched to reduce health, social and environmental impacts.
+Nowadays, “low carbon” energies are very topical and are added to the list of solutions to fight global warming.
+The 100% renewable challenge is launched to reduce health, social and environmental impacts.

 Ailes Marines is committed to this formidable challenge by applying the following actions:

-• Capture and take advantage of the wind of the Saint-Brieuc bay.
+• Capturing and taking advantage of the wind off the bay of Saint-Brieuc.

-• Focus on research, innovations, developments and environmental analyses aimed at producing more respectful, responsible and sustainable energy.
+• Focus on research, innovations, developments and environmental analyzes which aim to produce more respectful, responsible and sustainable energies.

 • Ensure the protection of our environment and biodiversity.